zephyrzane/zanellm/README.md

 - Fireworks
 - NVIDIA
 - SambaNova
-- Ollama, vLLM, and custom OpenAI-compatible base URLs
+- Ollama, vLLM
+ and many more

 Model types: